Gwynoro Jones: After Parliament

-When the Liberal Democrats was formed, he stood for the Presidency and received over 10,000 votes.
+When the Liberal Democrats was formed, he stood for the party presidency and received over 10,000 votes.
 He topped the poll in the vote for the party's National Committee, and became vice chair of the Policy Committee.
-In 1992, he stood for the Hereford seat and received over 23,000 votes.
+In the 1992 election, he stood for the Liberal Democrats in Hereford and received over 23,000 votes.

 After that, Jones concentrated on his business activities, and from 1993 until 2012 was head of EPPC-Severn Crossing Ltd, a school inspection and conferencing business.
 During that period the company inspected over 10,000 educational establishments in England and Wales.
 Jones visited some 1000 of Wales's schools on inspections and regularly expressed concerns about standards in teaching, learning and performance.
 In August 2012 it was reported that EPPC-Severn Crossing had debts of £180,000 in the autumn of 2011 and some sub-contracted inspectors had not been paid for inspections they had done.
 During the following year these matters were resolved.
 When the contractual arrangements for the administration of school inspections were changed by the Welsh Government and Estyn from September 2012 the company ceased trading.
 In addition to being a Lay Inspector of schools he was also an Investors in People Adviser/Assessor, External Assessor Performance Management of Headteachers, External Assessor for EFQM European Business Excellence Model, Consultant/Assessor Law Society Lexcel Standard and Health Inspectorate Wales lay inspector.

-His eldest son, Glyndwr Cennydd Jones, was Plaid Cymru's candidate for the Merthyr Tydfil and Rhymney constituency for the National Assembly for Wales general election in May 2007.
-Jones himself stood as an independent in Mid and West Wales in the 2007 Assembly election, finishing ninth, with 1,598 (0.7%) votes.

-He was particularly supportive of the Rainbow Alliance proposals, which aimed to form a joint administration in Cardiff between Plaid Cymru, the Liberal Democrats and the Conservatives in 2007, being disappointed at the eventual formation of a Labour/Plaid coalition for the Assembly term 2007-11.
+In 2007, he was greatly supportive of the 'Rainbow Alliance' proposals, which aimed to form a joint coalition administration in the National Assembly of Wales between Plaid Cymru, the Liberal Democrats and the Conservatives, being disappointed at the eventual formation of a Labour/Plaid coalition for the Assembly term 2007-11.
 He rejoined the Liberal Democrats in 2011, citing Nick Clegg's courage in entering a coalition in Westminster, but was also known to have said at the time "I understand why it is happening but no good will come of it."
 He soon became a critic of the way the coalition was operating and the damage it was doing to the party's electoral prospects.